Create and upload annotations using the Unity editor

 Record annotation ID

-You need to record the annotation data's name or ID to load the corresponding annotation data on xr-frame.
+Record the annotation data name or ID to load corresponding data on xr-frame.

-After successful upload, you can also see the corresponding information in your cloud localization library.
+After successful upload, corresponding information appears in the cloud localization library.

-The uploaded annotation data name and ID can also be viewed here.
+View uploaded annotation data names and IDs here.

 Next steps